keeltrace/qlcplus-wiki/How-to-translate-QLC-plus-in-your-language.md

 `TRANSLATIONS += dirname_xx_YY.ts`

 That is the statement that indicates the translation file name and the language code to consider.
 You need to add a new entry and then run the 'lupdate' tool on the modified .pro file.
+You can find 'lupdate' within any official Qt release.
 For example:

 `lupdate src.pro`